MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-power-platform-extend-landing-zone.md

 ## Architecture

-Depending on your scenario for using Microsoft Power Platform with SAP, there will be a need of middleware component deployment.
+Depending on your scenario for using Microsoft Power Platform with SAP, you might need to deploy a middleware component.

 :::image type="complex" source="./media/sap-power-platform-architecture.png" border="false" alt-text="Diagram that shows architecture diagram of Power Platform Integration with a typical SAP landing zone." lightbox="./media/sap-power-platform-architecture.png":::
    Diagram that shows an architecture of a Microsoft Power Platform integration with a typical SAP landing zone.
 The architecture contains a Power Platform environment, an SAP environment, and box for client applications.
 The Power Platform environment contains Power BI, Power Apps, Power Pages, and Copilot Studio, all of which connect to Power Automate.
 Power Automate connects to SAP ERP connector, OData connector, and a custom connector.
 The Power Platform environment connects to a Microsoft Entra tenant.
 Data from Power BI and the SAP ERP connector go through a firewall and then to an SAP environment.
 Data from the OData connector and the custom connector goes through an API gateway into the SAP environment.
 The SAP environment contains an on-premises data gateway.
 Data enters this gateway from the firewall.
 From this gateway, data flows to SAP .NET Connector.
 The SAP environment also contains icons that represent OData API, REST / SOAP API, and HANA SQL port.
 Data flows from the API gateway through these APIs and into SAP.
 Data from HANA SQL port also flows into SAP.
 The client application box contains a laptop, a mobile device, Power Automate desktop, SAP GUI, and Power BI Desktop.
 In this box, data from Power BI Desktop flows to SAP .NET Connector and an SAP HANA ODBC driver.
 Data from SAP .NET Connector crosses through a DIAG and RFC port in the SAP environment and then flows to SAP.
 Data from the SAP HANA ODBC driver flows into a HANA SQL port in the SAP environment and then into SAP.